Modern Ikebana Vanda Orchid Styling: 5 Flower Arrangement Ideas at Home

 Arrangement 1: With Allium

-Close-up of a purple Vanda orchid and Allium styled with minimal greens in a Japanese ceramic vase.
+A close-up of a modern ikebana arrangement with a purple Vanda orchid, Allium, and minimal greens in a Japanese ceramic vase.

 Arrangement 2: With Delphinium